FREQUENTLY ASKED QUESTIONS

 Q: Do you carry, stock, or sell [this brand of cigar]?

-A: Good questions as our inventory of brands changes all of the time.
+A: Good question.
+As our inventory of brands changes all of the time.
 First place to look is under our Cigars Listing.
 This displays all the brands we sell.
 Usually if we do not have the cigar you desire in stock, we will be able to ship it out to you within a few days.
 If your order is backordered, you will be notified immediately and your card will not be charged until we are ready to ship the item.

 If you are unable to find the brand or cigar you are looking for within our online cigar listings, you should call (561) 204-5091 and ask the Customer Service representative if we sell the brand you desire.